 Students should exhaust the avenues of communicating informal student concerns and Formal Written Student Complaints before filing a complaint with the appropriate regulatory agency, such as accrediting bodies and/or appropriate state government agencies.
 If a complaint is not satisfactorily resolved internally, the student may then file a complaint with the external agency.
 Generally, the accrediting bodies and state agencies require that students exhaust internal complaint processes before considering a complaint.

-Students who would like to make a complaint to the appropriate agency for the state of Texas should contact the Consumer Protection Division at the Office of the Attorney General of Texas.
+Students who would like to make a complaint to the appropriate agency for the state of Texas should contact the Texas Higher Education Coordinating Board’s (THECB) complaint process.

 Students enrolled in online programs who live outside of Texas should contact the appropriate state agency for handling complaints in the student’s state.
 A listing of states that LeTourneau serves and the corresponding state agency contact information for states outside of Texas can be found here.